vvbbccd/Pinyin-trainer/README.md

-# 拼音练习场 · Chinese Pinyin Typing Trainer
+# Chinese Pinyin Typing Trainer

 A website for practising **Chinese pinyin typing**: it shows random Chinese words, you type the pinyin, and it tells you exactly which syllable or tone was wrong.
 It also includes a